jovibor/HexCtrl/README.md

 The `OnHexGetColor` method of this interface takes [`HEXCOLORINFO`](#hexcolorinfo) struct as an argument.
 The `pClr` member of this struct must point to a valid [`HEXCOLOR`](#hexcolor) struct after method completes, or `nullptr` for default colors.

 ## [](#)Methods
-The **HexCtrl** has plenty of methods that you can use to customize its appearance, and to manage its behaviour.
+The **HexCtrl** has plenty of methods that you can use to customize its appearance, and to manage its behavior.

 ### [](#)BkmAdd
 ```cpp